bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

                         "sample notes",
                         "navigators write about consumers",
                         ...
-                    ](Can be an empty array),
-"Plan": String (Can be empty),
+                    ],
+"Plan": String,
+"Preferred Language": String,
-"Preferred Language": String (Can be empty), "Navigator Database ID": Integer,
+"Navigator Database ID": Integer,

-Address(Every field within address can be given as an empty string.
+Address Keys(Every field within address can be given as an empty string.
 Address will only be recorded/updated iff a full address is given)
-"Address Line 1": String (Can be empty),
+"Address Line 1": String,
-"Address Line 2": String (Can be empty),
+"Address Line 2": String,
-"City": String (Can be empty),
-"State": String (Can be empty),
-"Zipcode": String (Can be empty),
-"date_met_nav":(Can be Null) or {"Day": Integer,
+"City": String,
+"State": String,
+"Zipcode": String,

+"date_met_nav":{"Day": Integer,
                 "Month": Integer,
-                                "Year": Integer,},
+                "Year": Integer},

-"cps_consumer": Boolean (Whether or not this consumer is a CPS consumer)(Key can be omitted), "cps_info": {
+"cps_consumer": Boolean (Whether or not this consumer is a CPS consumer), "cps_info": {
                 "primary_dependent": {
-                                        "first_name": String (Key can be omitted)(Required when "Consumer Database ID" is omitted), "last_name": String (Key can be omitted)(Required when "Consumer Database ID" is omitted), "Consumer Database ID": Integer (Key can be omitted)(Required when "first_name" and "last_name" are omitted)
+                                        "first_name": String (Required when "Consumer Database ID" is omitted), "last_name": String (Required when "Consumer Database ID" is omitted), "Consumer Database ID": Integer (Required when "first_name" and "last_name" are omitted)
                                      },
                 "cps_location": String (Must be the name of a NavMetricsLocation instance with cps_location=True), "apt_date": {